CHOICES AFFECTING CANCER RISK

 You don’t have to go on drastic diets or do strenuous gym workouts.
 Making small changes in your everyday life can make a difference – small steps add up to big improvements in your health.

 How Healthy Is Your Diet?: Take our quiz to find out.

 The New American Plate: Stop counting calories.
 To manage your weight – and protect against cancer – simply take a good, hard look at your plate.
 Focus on portions size and adding more wholegrains, fruits and vegetables.

 AICR's Healthy Recipes: AICR's recipe database presents healthy, cancer-protective and delicious recipes.

 Guide to the Nutrition Facts Label: Learn what to look for on food labels.

-Phytochemicals: The Cancer Fighters in the Foods We Eat: This chart lists some of the phytochemicals now attracting serious scientific attention, identifies food sources and outlines potential benefits.
+Phytochemicals: The Cancer Fighters in the Foods We Eat: Find out about some of the phytochemicals being investigated by scientists, their food sources and potential benefits.

 Are You Active Enough?: Take our quiz to find out.